Shhsvri/BIOF045-NGS_Analysis/Day1/lessons/05_introR-R-and-RStudio.md

 * Use `#` signs to comment. **Comment liberally** in your R scripts.
 This will help future you and other collaborators know what each line of code (or code block) was meant to do.
 Anything to the right of a `#` is ignored by R. *A shortcut for this is `Ctrl + Shift + C` if you want to comment an entire chunk of text.*

 ---

-*This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
-These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*

-* *The materials used in this lesson are adapted from work that is Copyright © Data Carpentry (http://datacarpentry.org/).
-All Data Carpentry instructional material is made available under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0).*